A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Simulation Study

 \subsection{Different effect sizes, error structures, and non-exact matching}

-In this subsection, we report more simulation results under different effect sizes, error structures, and non-exact matching.
-We first consider the same linear and non-linear response model as in subsection \ref{subsec: simulation: linear} and \ref{subsec: simulation: non-linear}.
-However, this time we consider a smaller effect size with $\beta = 1$ and $\sigma = 1.5$.
-With a linear response model, $93.2\%$ of confidence intervals cover the true parameter $\beta = 1$ in our simulations and more remarkably, even with moderate sample size $n = 1000$, the confidence interval has almost exact coverage for the non-linear response model, with $94\%$ of the $95\%$ confidence intervals cover the true parameter.
-Table \ref{tbl: our model power effect size = 2/3} further summarizes the power of our sensitivity analysis when we have a linear and a non-linear response model.
+In this subsection, we report additional simulation results for different effect sizes, error structures, and non-exact matching.
+We first consider the same linear and non-linear response model as in subsection \ref{subsec: simulation: linear} and \ref{subsec: simulation: non-linear} but with a smaller effect size $\beta = 1$.
+With the linear response model, $93.2\%$ of confidence intervals cover the true parameter $\beta = 1$ in our simulations, and the confidence intervals have almost exact coverage for the non-linear response model, with $94\%$ of the $95\%$ confidence intervals cover the true parameter.
+Table \ref{tbl: our model power effect size = 2/3 and non-normal error} further summarizes the power of our sensitivity analysis in this setting.

 Next, instead of assuming a normal error, we consider two different error structures: a Student's t distribution with $2$ degrees of freedom and a Laplace (double exponential) distribution with rate $1.5$.
 We adopt a linear response model with an additive treatment effect $\beta = 1$, no unmeasured confounding ($\lambda = \delta = 0$), and sample size equal to $1000$. $95.4\%$ and $93.8\%$ of confidence intervals capture the truth $\beta = 1$ when $\epsilon$ takes on a Student's t distribution with $2$ degrees of freedom and a Laplace distribution with rate $1.5$ respectively.
-Again, the results demonstrate our method is robust, in the sense of the confidence interval coverage, against different error structures.
-The power of our sensitivity analysis is summarized in Table \ref{tbl: our model power effect size = 2/3 and non-normal error}.
+Again, the results demonstrate that our method is robust against misspecified error structures.
+The power of our sensitivity analysis is further summarized in Table \ref{tbl: our model power effect size = 2/3 and non-normal error}.